-- (a) have a remuneration committee which: - has at least three members, a majority of whom are independent directors; and - is chaired by an independent director, and disclose: - the charter of the committee; - the members of the commit-tee; and - as at the end of each reporting period, the number of times the commit-tee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a remuneration committee, disclose the fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+- (a) have a remuneration committee which: - has at least three members, a majority of whom are independent directors; and - is chaired by an independent director, and disclose: - the charter of the committee; - the members of the committee; and - as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a remuneration committee, disclose the fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.

-The Board has established a nomination and remuneration committee in 2020 even though, as an externally managed fund this was not required under the ASX principles.
-On and from implementation, this committee will continue as the Nomination and Remuneration Committee ("Committee") and will continue to consider and make recommendations to the Board on, among other things, remuneration policies applicable to Board members and senior management.
+The Board established a Nomination and Remuneration Committee (NRC).
+The NRC considers and makes recommendations to the Board on, among other things, remuneration policies applicable to Board members and senior management.

-The composition of the Nomination and Remuneration Committee is determined in accordance with the Committee Charter (published on the Fund's website at www.irongategroup.com.au), which includes the following requirements:
+The composition of the NRC is determined in accordance with the NRC Charter (published on the Fund's website at www.irongategroup.com.au), which includes the following requirements:

-- the Committee will continue to have at least three members; - all members of the Committee will be non-executive Directors and a majority of them will be independent Directors; and - the Committee Chairman will be an independent Director.
+- the NRC will continue to have at least three members; - all members of the Committee will be non-executive Directors and a majority of them will be independent Directors; and - the Committee Chairman will be an independent Director.